DarshilPatel99/2_wave_merging_simulation_imagenory_plane/README.md

-# 2_wave_merging_simulation_imagenory_plane4
+# 2_wave_merging_simulation_imagenory_plane

-Merging in imagenory plan means collision of two waves making *90°* angle between propagation direction.
+Merging in imagenory plane means collision of two waves making *90°* angle between propagation direction.
 Simply it means both wave moves perpendicular to eachother and colide at some point.

 # about
 This project is created to show basic knowledge about *animation in matplotlib* library and to show its application in math.